bulletmark/arch-upgrade/README.md

     git pull
     make install     # can also do this as root to update globally

+### COMMAND LINE

+You can also run directly on the command line.
+In this case it will not use GUI popups and will only prompt from the command line.
+Just type:

+    arch-upgrade -c

 ### LICENSE

 Copyright (C) 2014 Mark Blakeney.
 This program is distributed under the